A Stable SBP-SAT FDTD Subgridding Method Without Region Split: Stability Analysis and Interpolation Matrices

-Equations (\ref{eq:substituted_compatibility}) and (\ref{eq:final_interpolation_matrices}) show that the non-split interpolation operators can be constructed by applying the boundary transformation matrix $\mathbb{B}_c$ to the aligned-block matrices, and the resulting operators enable arbitrary coarse-to-fine grid ratios within the non-split subgridding scheme.
-Because the introduction of $\mathbb{B}_c$ modifies the interpolation weights at the exact interface corners, the accuracy at the boundary closure nodes is formally first-order while the inner nodes maintain second-order accuracy, which is a standard characteristic of stable SBP-SAT interface treatments.
+Thus, the non-split interpolation operators are constructed by applying $\mathbb{B}_c$ to the aligned-block matrices, enabling arbitrary coarse-to-fine grid ratios.
+The accuracy at the boundary closure nodes is formally first-order while the inner nodes maintain second-order accuracy, consistent with the SBP operator order.